-In some programs, selective self-administered treatment (SAT) is an option for patients who are committed to treatment; ideally, fixed-dose combination drug preparations are used to avoid the possibility of monotherapy, which can lead to drug resistance.
+In some programs, selective self-administered treatment (SAT) is an option for patients who are judged committed to treatment; ideally, fixed-dose combination drug preparations are used to avoid the possibility of monotherapy, which can lead to drug resistance.
 Mechanical drug monitoring devices have been advocated to improve adherence with SAT.

 Public health departments usually visit homes to do the following:

-Isoniazid (INH) is given orally once/day, has good tissue penetration (including CSF), and is highly bactericidal.
+Isoniazid (INH) is given orally once/day, has good tissue penetration (including cerebrospinal fluid), and is highly bactericidal.
 It remains the single most useful and least expensive drug for TB treatment.
 Decades of uncontrolled use—often as monotherapy—in many countries (especially in East Asia) have greatly increased the percentage of resistant strains.
 In the US, about 10% of isolates are INH-resistant.

-After recovery from mild aminotransferase elevations and symptoms, patients can be safely challenged with a half-dose for 2 to 3 days.
+After recovery from mild aminotransferase elevations and symptoms, patients can be safely challenged with a half dose for 2 to 3 days.
 If this dose is tolerated (typically in about half of patients), the full dose may be restarted with close monitoring for recurrence of symptoms and deterioration of liver function.
 If patients are receiving INH, RIF, and PZA, all drugs must be stopped, and the challenge done with each drug separately.
 INH or PZA, rather than RIF, is the more likely cause of hepatotoxicity.

 Adverse effects of rifampin include cholestatic jaundice (rare), fever, thrombocytopenia, and renal failure.
 RIF has a lower rate of hepatotoxicity than INH.
 Drug interactions must be considered when using RIF.
 It accelerates metabolism of anticoagulants, oral contraceptives, corticosteroids, digitoxin, oral antihyperglycemic drugs, methadone, and many other drugs.
 The interactions of rifamycins and many antiretroviral drugs are particularly complex; combined use requires specialized expertise.
 RIF is safe during pregnancy.